 Assistant to the President

-In February 2005, Ms Carla Alonzo joined the COSTAATT team in the capacity of Assistant Director, Enrolment Management from the University of Westminster, London, where she was the Deputy Manager Admissions and Marketing.
+In February 2005, Ms. Carla Alonzo joined the COSTAATT team in the capacity of Assistant Director, Enrolment Management from the University of Westminster, London, where she was the Deputy Manager Admissions and Marketing, Harrow Campus.
 As Assistant Director, Carla was charged with the responsibility of setting up systems to establish the College’s first independent admissions office.
 Within a year of her tenure at the College she was appointed to the position of Director, Enrolment Management and spearheaded the successful implementation of COSTAATT’s first online admissions function.

 In 2009, she was promoted to the position of Assistant to the President and currently serves as a member of the College’s Executive Leadership Team.
-Ms. Alonzo coordinates the College’s strategic planning on behalf of the Office of the President and has been Chair of COSTAATT’s Quality Council since 2009.
+Ms. Alonzo has been Chair of COSTAATT’s Quality Council since 2009.
 In addition, she has served as a member of the College’s institutional registration team and the Accreditation Steering Committee, which guided the College in its successful quest for accreditation in 2010.

 Ms. Anjenney Dwarika